nhsuk/manage-vaccinations-in-schools/docs/README.md

-# Manage vaccinations for school-aged children Documentation
+# Manage vaccinations in schools documentation

-This directory contains documentation for the Manage vaccinations for school-aged children service.
+This directory contains documentation for the Manage vaccinations in schools service.

 - [Architecture](architecture.adoc)
 - [Deployment](deployment.adoc)